aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 Please refer to [Report.md](Report.md) for the detailed study which explains what Similarity Learning is, the tasks that it involves and different models used for it.
 (Highly recommended to understand current repo)

+Part of the work was made as PR to gensim which can be found [here](https://github.com/RaRe-Technologies/gensim/pull/2050)

 ## Requirements
 - OS : Linux (I tested on Ubuntu 16.04)
 - Python : 3.6 (although it should work on python 3.x)